-The potential link between automation and industry concentration can be visualized from the time-series plots in Figure 1.
+The link between automation and industry concentration can be visualized from the time-series plots in Figure 1.
 The figure shows the average shares of sales and employment of the largest firms within manufacturing industries (Panel A).
-The sales shares of the top 4 firms and the top 20 firms have increased steadily since the early 2000s.
-The employment shares of those top firms have also ticked up, but stayed relatively flat.
-The rise in concentration coincides with the rise in automation, as shown in Panel B of the figure.
-Since the early 2000s, the relative price of robots has declined by nearly 40%, while the number of industrial robots per thousand manufacturing employees has quadrupled.2
+The sales share of the top four firms (CR4) rose from about 40.5% in the late 1990s to about 43.5% in 2012, an increase of about 3 percentage points.
+During the same period, the sales share of the top 20 firms (CR20) also increased substantially.
+The employment shares of the top firms, in comparison, stayed relatively flat.
+The rise in industry concentration coincides with the rise in automation, as Panel B of the figure shows.
+Since the early 2000s, the relative price of robots has declined by about 40%, while the number of industrial robots per thousand manufacturing employees has quadrupled.